A brief history

 By the 1830s Newtown was meeting stiff competition from elsewhere, particularly Rochdale, and workers’ wages were being driven down.
 The town became a centre of discontent.
 The first Chartist meeting in Wales was held in Newtown in October 1838.
 Unrest reached the stage that for some years it was felt necessary to have a military presence in the town.

 The introduction of steam power in large new woollen mills gave new impetus to trade.
 Also, local draper, Pryce Jones, exploited this new form of communication by creating the mail-order system of selling, dealing with his customers for woollen goods, not over the counter, but by post.
-Thus, did Pryce Jones establish the first mail order firm in the world.
+Pryce Jones establish the first mail order firm in the world.
 He met with huge success, as the large Royal Welsh Warehouse opposite the railway station was opened in 1879.
 Even Queen Victoria wore Welsh flannel from Newtown.

 Although both World Wars caused a temporary reversal of the decline, it continued into the 1960s.
 A government report in 1964 made it clear that unless something was done the decline in the economy of Mid Wales would continue.

 Matters were made worse by two disastrous floods that raged through the town in 1960 and 1964.
 So it was that The Mid Wales New Town Development Corporation was set up in 1968.
 Their task was to double the size of the town by building new houses and factories.
-By 1988 the job was done, and the town had become to look much as it does now.
+By 1988 the job was done, and the town became to look much as it does now.

 You may also like...